KittyGiraudel/site/_posts/2015-02-23-what-i-learnt-from-writing-a-book.md

   - css
 ---

-In a couple of days, my book "CSS 3 Pratique de Design Web" (_CSS 3 Practicing Web Design_) will be on sale.
+In a couple of days, my book “CSS 3 Pratique de Design Web” (_CSS 3 Practicing Web Design_) will be on sale.
 It has been a one-year road to get there, and one hell of a journey so I thought I’d relate it to you in case you find yourself in my position.

 <figure class="figure">
 <img src="/assets/images/what-i-learnt-from-writing-a-book/book-cover.png" alt="Cover of “CSS 3 Pratique du Design Web”" />